angela-yian/x-k8s/docs/sriov.md

     | "isRdma"       | No       | Mount RDMA resources      | `bool` - boolean value true or false                              | "isRdma": true                                                                                     |

     You can check the PF bus address by `lshw -class network -businfo`
-    You can check the NIC's vendor ID by `lspci -nn`
+    You can check the NIC's vendor and device ID by `lspci -nn`

 ## Install X-K8S